• Skip to main content

 Tampa Bay History Center.

 The History Center is a museum for kids of all ages.
-It covers over 12,000 years of local history, from the Tocobaga Indians, conquistadors, pirates, and more.
+It spans over 12,000 years of local history, from the Tocobaga Indians to conquistadors, pirates, and more.
 It is on the River Walk.

 Sparkman Wharf.

-East of the History Center, on Channelside Drive, is this two-story retail space with many dining options.
+East of the History Center, on Channelside Drive, is a two-story retail space offering numerous dining options.

 Port Tampa Bay Cruise Terminal – 2.